LFS6502/roblox-conveyors/README.md

 The parts don't exist on the server, and it currently doesn't keep track of valid bag IDs.
 Obviously, the server being able to print the IDs of non-existent bags is not a security issue, however, in case it matters, it would be trivial to keep a table of valid IDs and use it to sanitize the remote event.

-The remote even for changing the spawn rate however, is sanitized.
+The remote event for changing the spawn rate however, is sanitized.
 The input is clamped, and only the designated player is allowed to change it.

 ## Why beziers, and not something simpler?